hariniramp/data-512/data-512-a2/README.md

 ![Aggressive comments labelling by education level](https://github.com/hariniramp/data-512/blob/main/data-512-a2/Visualizations/stacked_bargraph_aggression_education.png)

 From my analysis, it was apparent that the curators of the dataset had done their best to mitigate bias in this regard by moderating the dataset to contain a fairly equal proportion of annotators from all groups across attributes like gender, age, education level and native English speaking ability.
-This is seen in the graphs below where the dataset is fairly equally distributed across all groups for people who labelled comments as aggressive and non-aggressive.
+This is seen in the graphs above where the dataset is fairly equally distributed across all groups for people who labelled comments as aggressive and non-aggressive.

 2. My second analysis concerned the question: